hirosystems/stacks-subnets/docs/how-to-guides/rpc-endpoints.md

 }
 ```

-Where `"okay"` is `true` if the function is executed successfully, and the result contains the hex serialization of the Clarity return value.
+Where `"okay"` is `true` if the function executed successfully, and result contains the
+hex serialization of the Clarity return value.

-If an error occurs in processing the function call, this endpoint returns a 200 response with a JSON an object of the following form:
+If an error occurs in processing the function call, this endpoint returns a 200 response with a JSON
+object of the following form:

 ```
 {